csctcloud/connect/documentation/docs/getting-started/generate-keys.md

     With this command we're specifying we want to use the `rsa` public key algorithm.
 There are other [public key algorithms](https://www.ssh.com/academy/ssh/keygen#choosing-an-algorithm-and-key-size) we could use such as `ecdsa` and `ed25519` - you can choose to use one of these if you wish, but it will change some of the commands used later on to connect to the server.

 ### Where to save your keys
-Save your keys to the default suggested location for your operating system, you can choose the default location by pressing ++enter++ when prompted to enter a file name:
+Save your keys to the default suggested location for your operating system, you can choose the default location (shown in the brackets) by pressing ++enter++ when prompted to enter a file:

 === "Windows"
     ``` { .text .no-copy }
     Generating public/private rsa key pair.